-Javi Marroquin Shares Photos Of Briana DeJesus On Instagram; Did They Spend Thanksgiving Together?
+Javi Marroquin Shares Photos Of Briana DeJesus On Instagram: Did They Spend Thanksgiving Together?

 The pair’s social media does not indicate where each of them spent the holiday, but it does seem to indicate that it is possible they were together over Thanksgiving.

-Kailyn Lowry’s social media showed that she had Javi’s son, Lincoln over the Thanksgiving break, as he was pictured with several of his cousins on her Instagram.
-It is unclear if the cousins are from Javi’s side or her ex-boyfriend, Jo’s side, as he is the father to her eldest son, Isaac, also pictured.
-Kailyn does not have much of a relationship with her siblings, so it is unlikely they are from her family.
+Kailyn Lowry’s social media showed that she had Javi’s son, Lincoln, over the Thanksgiving break, as he was pictured with several of his cousins on her Instagram.
+It is unclear if the cousins are from Javi’s side or her ex-boyfriend, Jo’s, side, as he is the father to her eldest son, Isaac, also pictured.
+Kailyn does not have much of a relationship with her siblings, so it is unlikely that they are from her family.

-As of now, Kail, Javi nor Briana has mentioned anything about the holiday, though Javi and Briana certainly look very cosy.
+As of now, Kail, Javi, nor Briana have mentioned anything about the holiday, though Javi and Briana certainly look very cozy together.

-[Featured Image by Bennett Raglin/Getty Images for WE tv]
+[Featured Image by Bennett Raglin/Getty Images for WEtv]